san-serif-sentiments/sans_serif_sentiments/flavor-&-function.md

 ---

-## 🔂 Part 1: The 6 Stages of Flavor & Function
+## Part 1: The 6 Stages of Flavor & Function

-This is the core model — six progressive rhetorical stages that make any communication emotionally engaging *and* structurally effective.

 | Stage           | Type       | Purpose                                                  | Key Prompt to Ask                    |
 |-----------------|------------|----------------------------------------------------------|--------------------------------------|